 The purpose of the degree of Doctor of Sacred Theology in Pastoral Counseling is to prepare persons for the specialized ministry of pastoral counseling at a doctoral level of competence.
-The degree is intended to be an equivalent for the Ph.D. for those whose interest in pastoral counseling is primarily professional and theological.
-The supervision in pastoral counseling, which is an integral part of the degree program, is provided according to the standards of the American Association of Pastoral Counselors by Diplomates of that Association, and by qualified consultants from other disciplines.
+The degree is intended to be an equivalent of the Ph.D. for those whose interest in pastoral counseling is primarily professional and theological.
+The supervision in pastoral counseling, which is an integral part of the degree program, is provided according to the standards of the American Association of Pastoral Counselors.
 It may be used, therefore, to meet the supervisory hours requirements for A.A.P.C. membership.